 When not working, I enjoy taking advantage of Ottawa’s wonderful geography and climate: cycling and canoeing in the summer, cross country skiing and snowboarding in the winter, and hiking in the Gatineau Park year round.

 My history of community volunteer work includes positions on the Board of Directors of the Roberts/Smart Centre (a residential treatment centre for adolescents with mental disorders), the Credit Counselling Service of Ottawa, the Coalition for Access to Student Support Services (CATSS), the Brain Injury Association (Ottawa Valley) and the Peter Gzowski Golf Tournament for Literacy in Ottawa.
-Currently I am a member of the Board of Directors of the Rehabilitation Centre Volunteer Association and chairman of the Ottawa Hospital Rehabilitation Consumer Advisory Committee.
+I am a former member of the Board of Directors of the Rehabilitation Centre Volunteer Association and former chairman of the Ottawa Hospital Rehabilitation Consumer Advisory Committee.

 Helping families when they face what is often their most challenging time is what motivates me.
 I am always available to meet my clients, at the office, in their home, or in the hospital.
 Please do not hesitate to give me a call if I can be of service to you and your family.